backbone2k/backbone2k.github.io/_posts/2019-07-16-hybrid-join-the-safe-way-with-clientsidescp.md

 date: 2019-07-16 08:28:56.000000000 +02:00
 published: true
 status: publish
+tags:
+  - migrated
 categories:
-- Hybrid Join
   - Workplace
-tags:
-- migrated
 excerpt: If your organisation is transforming to Office 365 and wants to hybrid join Windows devices, this post will help you rolling out your first pilot devices without to worry for to much impacts.
 This approach also scales to a huge multi-forest environment.